Jesus the Sin Bearer

-In our a modern world there are many gate ways into religion.
+In our modern world there are many gate ways into a religion.
 Roman Catholic priests are well known to many of us but we may have met a Buddhist priest or a Hindu guru.
+Protestant churches have shunned the idea of a priestly class for 500 years, since the Reformation.
 Psychologists and Psychiatrists are not usually religious but they are often considered gateways to wholeness.
 Naturopathic doctors and faith healers are available to help us when conventions meds and foods fall short.

 Everyone is "religious" but what god are we really serving?
 The Great God SELF will fail you if you stay there in his territory.